 God, Are You Silent?

-Has there been a taste of anything sweet in your soul after loss?
-Has there been anything since your baby went to heaven that you have taken into your soul that has bolstered it beyond words?
+Have you tasted anything sweet in your soul after loss?
+Has there been anything since your baby went to heaven that has bolstered you beyond words?
 Maybe you have had a taste of heaven like never before because you now have a child there.
 Or maybe you have found a taste of fellowship like never before through connecting with other mothers who have stories of faith through loss.
 I hope that you have had the opportunity to taste something sweet.

-This series is called Feed Your Soul because we are going to be feeding our souls with the best kind of food.
-It is food that tastes better than honey to our spirits, unchanging despite all other flavors we have to swallow in this life.
+This post is part of a series called Feed Your Soul.
+We are going to be feeding our souls with the best kind of food.
+It is food that tastes better than honey to our spirits, unchanging despite all other flavors we have had to swallow in this life.
 It comes to bless us deeply.

 The meaning of “sweeter than honey” in Psalm 119:103 is intended to call to mind words like “smooth,” “glides,” “palatable,” and “pleasant.”